asadquraishi/CarND-Vehicle-Detection/README.md

 * I then generate the labels and split the data and labels into a training and test set
 * Finally I fit a LinearSVC support vector machine

+The training is accomplished in the `train.py` file by commenting out lines 71-82.
+The classifier is then saved (pickled) and loaded when making predictions.
+I also use this file when making changes to the sliding window parameters.

 ### Sliding Window Search

 #### 1\.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?